MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-ks-pciks.md

 ---
-title: ks.pciks (WinDbg)
+title: "ks.pciks (WinDbg)"
-description: The ks.pciks extension lists functional devices for kernel streaming devices that are attached to the PCI bus.
-Optionally, it can display information about active streams on those functional devices.
+description: "The ks.pciks extension lists functional devices for kernel streaming devices that are attached to the PCI bus.
+Optionally, it can display information about active streams on those functional devices."
 keywords: ["ks.pciks Windows Debugging"] ms.date: 05/23/2017
 topic_type: